kleinesfilmroellchen/spcasm/doc/src/errors.md

   help: Start a new segment with `org <memory address>`
 ```

 Segments specify where the currently-being-assembled binary data belongs in the address space.
 In a variety of situations, the assembler has no active segment, like after saving the current segment to the stack.
-You now need to provide a new segment, for example with an `org` macro or by restoring the saved segment from the stack with `pullpc`.
+You now need to provide a new segment, for example with an `org` directive or by restoring the saved segment from the stack with `pullpc`.

 ### spcasm::operand_not_allowed